 South Carolina workers’ compensation laws can be complex and confusing.
 Harris and Graves can guide you through the process with plenty of workers’ compensation case experience.
 They will review your allegations and check for a history of issues, or evidence of safety violation.
 In most cases this evaluation will be conducted free of charge.
 They will take an objective look at the evidence of your claim and give you an honest assessment on the likelihood of your success.

-If they determine you have a case, your workers’ comp attorney is going to help you put it together.
+If they determine you have a case, your workers’ compensation attorney is going to help you put it together.
 You must show that your employer either acted in a manner that put you and your safety at risk, was irresponsible, or ignored unsafe conditions and reported hazards.
 Whether through action or inaction, you must show that your employer had an extreme disregard for employee safety.

 Violations of state and federal laws are often cited in these workers’ compensation cases.
 Typically, causes include clear violations to Occupational Safety and Health Administration (OSHA) rules and guidelines, such as food handling instruction, lifting and rigging protocol, or scaffolding regulations.
 This can be documented through employer or inspector reports, eyewitness testimony, or photographic evidence.